 - POS options: Square, Clover, and Alice

 - Gift cards

 - Email support

-- Mobile store management app
+- Android and iOS store management apps

 - Facebook shop

 - Instagram shop